soudy/bachelor-thesis/README.md

-# A High Performance Computing Infrastructure for the Efficient Execution of Hybrid Quantum-Classical Algorithms
+# A High Performance Computing Workflow for the Efficient Execution of Hybrid Quantum-Classical Algorithms
 This repository contains all notebooks, code, and TeX source files of my bachelor thesis.